25 of the most expensive music videos ever made

 At a time when Martin Scorsese was climbing the ranks of Hollywood’s most renowned directors, he was approached by Jackson to develop ‘Bad’.
 Filmed in Brooklyn’s e Hoyt-Schermerhorn Streets station and inspired by a true story, the music video culminated in an 18-minute long narrative penned by novelist Richard Price, and shot by Michael Chapman.
 The video, which also finds choreographical inspiration in the film West Side Story, shows Jackson and a group of gangsters in a street dancing sequence.

 In Jackson’s 1988 autobiography Moonwalk, he addressed the context behind his iconic video. ” ‘Bad’ is a song about the street.
 It’s about this kid from a bad neighbourhood who gets to go away to a private school.
 He comes back to the old neighbourhood when he’s on a break from school and the kids from the neighbourhood start giving him trouble.
 He sings, ‘I’m bad, you’re bad, who’s bad, who’s the best?’
 He’s saying when you’re strong and good, then you’re bad,” he revealed.
-At the time of filming, the video wielded a total cost of USD 2.2 million (INR 18 crore approx.), amounting to USD 5.6 million (INR 46 crore approx.) today.
+At the time of filming, the video wielded a total cost of USD 2.2 million, amounting to USD 5.6 million today.

 Directed by Rupert Wainwright and almost 15 minutes in length, ‘2 Legit 2 Quit’ by MC Hammer might be touted as an average attempt at hip-hop by music critics, but the video has stealthily established its presence on the most expensive lists as a result of the incurred cost.
 Based on the concept of receiving Michael Jackson’s glove, the visuals are pyrotechnic-heavy with several noted cameos by legends like James Brown and Eazy-E to a long list of Hall of Famers, including David Robinson and Ricky Henderson, Mark Wahlberg, Queen Latifah and then some.